- March 26, 2019

 - The game features a unique narrative structure that explores themes of nostalgia and personal growth, allowing players to connect with the protagonist's journey.

-- The perspective puzzles, while short, are interesting and provide a creative gameplay element that stands out.
+- The perspective puzzles, while short, are interesting and add a creative element to the gameplay.

-- The game suffers from numerous bugs and janky controls, making gameplay frustrating and often unplayable.
+- The game suffers from numerous bugs and janky controls, making the gameplay experience frustrating and often unplayable.

-- The narrative is disjointed and lacks depth, leading to confusion about the story and its themes.
+- The narrative is disjointed and lacks clarity, leading to confusion about the story and the protagonist's motivations.

-- With a playtime of only about an hour, many players feel the game does not justify its price, leaving them wanting more content.
+- With a playtime of only about an hour, many players feel the game does not offer enough content to justify its price.

 “The narrative exploration of change, dreams, and personal choices adds depth to the storytelling.”